wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 - Explicit eviction or cleanup policies when limits are reached
 - Alerting when approaching capacity thresholds
 - Clear behavior when full (reject, evict oldest, fail explicitly)

-Use ring buffers, bounded queues, and object pools.
-Establish hard limits on cache sizes, connection pools, and pending operations.
-Memory usage should be predictable and observable—never allow silent, unbounded growth.

 ### Minimize Variable Scope